donghyun0224/SCSC_Linux_2019/Presentation.md

 <small>Kernel: Core part of the OS</small>

-The first version of the Linux as created by Linus Torvalds in 1991, as a MINIX-like free OS.
+The first version of Linux as created by Linus Torvalds in 1991, as a MINIX-like free OS.

 Freely modifiable (under GPL license), so everyone could make their own distro by obtaining necessary system components.